EntrixAU/VibeCodingPlaybook/index.md

 title: "Vibe Coding Playbook"
 ---

-# Vibe Coding – Let's Do It Right

 Welcome to the **Vibe Coding Playbook**, a comprehensive guide to AI-assisted development that helps you harness the power of AI while maintaining security, governance, and best practices.

 **This presentation exists because the developer community needs practical, actionable guidance RIGHT NOW.** Not theoretical frameworks or academic discussions, but real-world strategies that can be implemented immediately.